 This past weekend, part of the London Family of Backseat Mafia took a trip up to the beautiful city of York for a wedding of friends.
-The occasion itself, which took place in the gorgeous (and sunny, thank goodness !) surrounds of the Hospitium.
+The occasion itself took place in the gorgeous (and sunny, thank goodness !) surrounds of the Hospitium.
 That wedding introduced me to the wonderful game of Hammerschlagen, but the trip also gave me the opportunity to do a little bit of digging around for local bands.

 We started our Friday with lunch at the awesome “Love Cheese” on Gillygate (now listen, you can buy cheese from them on-line, DO IT !) where we particularly enjoyed the Gruyère and the Yorkshire Terrier that accompanied it.
 While we munched, I checked out the May/June edition of One & Other magazine which introduced me to the (defunct) label Red Rhino (which we might find time to talk about later).
 Bellies full, we took a stroll back down Gillygate, all ready to head into town to see what we would see, when we were stopped in our (leisurely) tracks by the inkwell.